ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/configuration/configuration-options.markdown

     _Default:_ 2048

 * **Raven/Esent/LogsPath**
     The path for the esent logs.
-Useful if you want to store the indexes on another HDD for performance reasons.
+Useful if you want to store the logs on an another drive for performance reasons.
-    _Default_: ~/Data/Logs
+    _Default_: [database_data_dir]/Logs

 * **Raven/Esent/CircularLog**
     Whatever circular logs will be used, it is true by default.
 If you want to use incremental backups, you need to turn this off, but logs will only be truncated on backup.